 We started out with a small flock of four Shetland ewes and the goal of raising a few good sheep to make some nice, hand-processed yarn for owner Carrie and the local fiber community in Chelsea, Michigan.

 Hi, I’m Carrie Wold!
-I'm the owner here at Bellwether Farm, where I wear many hats: Shepherd, fiber artist, chicken chaser, hay hauler, and duck wrangler, among many others.
+I'm the owner here at Bellwether Farm, where I wear many hats: Shepherd, fiber artist, hay hauler, and lamb jungle gym, among many others.
 I strive to be a responsible steward of the land and the creatures that roam it.

 I was lucky to grow up with farming.
-My father raises Angus cattle on our family farm in Hadley, Michigan, and he introduced me to concepts like rotational grazing and animal husbandry from a young age.
+My father raises Angus cattle on our family farm in Hadley, Michigan, and he introduced me to regenerative concepts from a young age.
 When I was eight years old he gave me my first sheep, a pair of Suffolk lambs.